Bluebottle Kiss Review – Aussie Indie Outfit Make Long-Awaited Return

 Deloris – ‘The Unbroke Part Of It’

-The career-spanning set began with a rendition of ‘Give Up The Ghost’, and it felt like not a single second had elapsed since they last they took the stage.
+The career-spanning set began with a rendition of ‘Give Up The Ghost’, and it felt like not a single second had elapsed since Bluebottle Kiss last took the stage.
 Hutchings’ powerful voice howled the album’s lyrics, with many a fan chanting them back to him.
-Cuts like ‘Return To The City Of Folded Arms’ (a track long-rumoured to be about the attitude of Melbourne concert audiences), ‘Generic Teen’, ‘Ounce Of Your Cruelty’, and ‘Last Cinema’ appealed to the longtime fans, while the lengthier, more distortion-laced tunes allowed the group to flex their creative muscles.
+Cuts like ‘Return To The City Of Folded Arms’ (which is rumoured to be about the attitude of Melbourne concert audiences), ‘Generic Teen’, ‘Ounce Of Your Cruelty’, and ‘Last Cinema’ appealed to the longtime fans, while the lengthier, more distortion-laced tunes allowed the group to flex their creative muscles.

 After 15 years away, Bluebottle Kiss remain capable of imparting a feeling of emotional catharsis.
 It’s unclear whether the group are back for a long time or a good time, but this performance showed one of Australia’s finest acts still at the top of their game.